 - led to fewer missed employee days because of injury, declining steeply to a 0.125 lost-days rate in 2012 from a rate of 1.86 in 1987; and

 - helped O’Neill expand Alcoa’s net annual revenue fivefold during his time as CEO.

-- decreased number of illness and injuries;
+- decreased number of illnesses and injuries;

-- lowered number of missed workdays;
+- lowered the number of missed workdays;

 - reduced expenses of workers’ compensation; and

 - minimized instances of product loss and equipment damage.